Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 September 2024 04.22.16 UTC
+- WIB: Minggu, 15 September 2024 05.25.17 UTC
-- WITA: Minggu, 15 September 2024 05.22.16 UTC
+- WITA: Minggu, 15 September 2024 06.25.17 UTC
-- WIT: Minggu, 15 September 2024 06.22.16 UTC
+- WIT: Minggu, 15 September 2024 07.25.17 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: motivational
+Kategori: inspirational